bhaskar-c/django-haystack-elasticsearch/README.md

 1) Download and Unzip the files

 2) Install Elasticsearch and start the server.
-(Details in the tutorial http://knowpapa.com/haystack-elasticsearch/)

 3) create a virtualenv